HimoriK/book/src/ch03-03-how-functions-work.md

 ## Functions

-You’ve already seen the `main` function as the start for most programs.
-There's also the `fn` keyword, which declares new functions.
+The `main` function is the start for most programs.
+There's also the `fn` which declares new functions.

-Rust code uses *snake case* as the conventional style for function and variable names, in which all letters are lowercase and underscores separate words.
 Here’s a program that contains an example function definition:

 <span class="filename">Filename: src/main.rs</span>